rehanvdm/warpurl-api-docs/docs/src/getting-started/README.md

 all links, users and other entities for that shortening domain.

 Each **Subscription** has two important URLs/domains; the **shortening domain** and the **app/admin domain**.
-In the case of our demo, the shortening domain is `demo.warpurl.net`, this is the base of all the short URLs/links, example: `demo.warpurl.net/test-ping`.
+In the case of our demo, the shortening domain is `demo.warpurl.net`, this is the base for all of the short URLs/links, example: `demo.warpurl.net/test-ping`.
 The app/admin domain is `app.demo.warpurl.net`, this is where we create the above short link, tags, campaigns, imports, manage users ect.